mbbu/16S_Accreditation/Dada2_report.md

 ## Learning Error Rates ##
 DADA2 allows for error modelling using a machine-learning based algorithm and this was utilized to establish sequencing error rates which may include substitutions such as Single Nucleotide Polymorphisms.
+In order to verify that the error rates have been reasonably well-estimated, we inspected the fit between the observed error rates (black points) and the fitted error rates (black lines).
-Error rate plots revealed a decrease in error rates with an increase in sequence quality which was a satisfactory observation that validated the estimated error rates, that is, the estimated error rate was similar to the observed error rate.
+These figures show the frequencies of each type of transition as a function of the quality Error rate plots revealed a decrease in error rates with an increase in sequence quality which was a satisfactory observation that validated the estimated error rates, that is, the estimated error rate was similar to the observed error rate.